intel/confidential-computing-zoo/cczoo/grpc-ra-tls/gramine/README.md

-# gRPC supporting Intel RA-TLS based on Gramine-SGX
+# RA-TLS Enhanced gRPC based on Gramine-SGX

 ## How to Build